DanielDFY/d3d12book/README.md

   * *Box* : Render a colored box with movable camera.
 * Chapter 07 Drawing in Direct3D Part II
   * *Shapes* ：Render a scene composed of spheres, cylinders, a box and a grid.
   * *Land and Waves* :  Emulate rolling land and waving water by modifying the grid.
-To draw waves, `Dynamic Vertex Buffer` is used to update vertex positions on CPU side as time passes (update to Shader Model 5.1).
+To draw waves, `Dynamic Vertex Buffer` is used to update vertex positions on CPU side as time passes.
 * Chapter 08 Lighting
   * *LitColumns* : ...
   * *LitWaves* : ...